Emmanuelle Guyon, the mirror of your emotions

 Stories, legends and beliefs about gaspeite

-Although gaspéite stands out among semi-precious stones due to its relatively recent discovery, it holds a unique connection to the beliefs of Indigenous Australian peoples.
+Although gaspeite stands out among gemstones due to its relatively recent discovery, it holds a unique connection to the beliefs of Indigenous Australian peoples.
 First discovered in 1966 on the Gaspé Peninsula in Canada, it is now primarily mined in Australia, where it has gained spiritual significance within certain Aboriginal communities.

-For Aboriginal Australians, gaspéite symbolized a link between the earth and spiritual healing.
+For Aboriginal peoples of Australia, gaspeite symbolized a link between the earth and spiritual healing.
 Considered a medicinal stone, it was used as a tool to detect sources of illness, both physical and spiritual, and to ward off negative energies that could impact health.
-Gaspéite was often worn as a talisman to attract luck, well-being, and prosperity, strengthening the bond with nature and ancestral spirits.
+Gaspeite was often worn as a talisman to attract luck, well-being, and prosperity, strengthening the bond with nature and ancestral spirits.

-In Aboriginal culture, there is a strong belief in the power of earth spirits, and gaspéite, with its green color reminiscent of Australian vegetation and natural landscapes, was seen as a point of connection with these spirits.
+In Aboriginal culture, there is a strong belief in the power of earth spirits, and gaspeite, with its green color reminiscent of Australian vegetation and natural landscapes, was seen as a link with these spirits.
 It is believed to have been used in purification rituals to drive away malevolent forces and promote harmony.

-Mines: South Africa, Germany, Australia, Bosnia Herzegovina, Canada, Greece, Italy, Zimbabwe, Mexico
+Main deposits: South Africa, Germany, Australia, Bosnia and Herzegovina, Canada, Greece, Italy, Zimbabwe, Mexico

 Healing properties and benefits of gaspeite

-Throughout the long history of humanity, human beings have attributed various properties, virtues and curative interpretations to gaspeite.
+Throughout history, gaspeite has been attributed various properties, virtues and curative interpretations to this stone.
 The information presented here is offered within a cultural and historical perspective, aiming to illustrate the symbolic relationship that has gradually developed between this stone and certain well-being traditions.
 As with the previous elements, these interpretations belong to a descriptive and interpretative approach and do not constitute, under any circumstances, a therapeutic or medical recommendation, nor the expression of personal beliefs.

 • Within the framework of lithotherapy, gaspeite is sometimes linked to metabolism.
 It is described as a stone that may accompany the regulation of appetite and the maintenance of a harmonious metabolism, particularly within a broader approach focused on weight balance and a more conscious relationship with food.